Breaking Cat News by Georgia Dunn for February 06, 2022

 51. Bunny waffle

-daswaff about 2 years ago
+daswaff over 2 years ago

 I tried desperately not to swear around my kids when they in the “learns as a sponge” phase of life.
 So lots of unswears that still sounded good… “Rat fistuala, or”wankel afterboil" and yes the kids did repeat a few of them.
 But after a year or so it became fun to use real terms to create the most filthy sounding epithets and interjections.
 There are fun ways to keep one’s mind limber.
 (OT all kitties have rhino virus right now.
 Much with sneezing and runny noses)